Operation Thunderbolt (video game): Reviews

-The arcade game received positive reviews from critics, upon release.
+The arcade game received positive reviews from critics upon release.
 Commodore User said it "takes all the best elements" of Operation Wolf, including "the brilliant graphics" and "action blasting", and added "a two-player option, a brand new perspective and some really clever scenario ideas".

-Reviewing the Super NES version, GamePro praised the colorful and detailed graphics and strong sound effects, but criticized the repetitiveness of the gameplay and the slowness of the aiming reticule, and concluded that "this Operation is a success, generating plenty of shootin' thrills for intermediate soldiers".
-A reviewer for Next Generation dismissed it as "another shooting-gallery game, just like Operation Wolf ...
-It's good for a mild adrenaline rush–barely–but that's it".
+Reviewing the Super NES version, GamePro praised the colorful and detailed graphics and strong sound effects, but criticized the repetitiveness of the gameplay and the slowness of the aiming reticule, and concluded that this Operation is a success.
+A reviewer for Next Generation dismissed it as another shooting-gallery game.

 Accolades

 The game won the 1989 award for best graphics of the year according to the readers of Crash magazine.

 At a British game industry awards event held at the end of 1989, Operation Thunderbolt was awarded "Best 16-bit arcade license translation" for Ocean Software's home computer conversions.

 Legacy

 Operation Thunderbolt is in the Taito Legends compilation for Microsoft Windows, PlayStation 2, and Xbox.